-* Funding pressure creating investment opportunities in
+* Funding pressure creating investment opportunities in China

 * Blackstone expects significant amount of real estate investments in China

 * SCP malls tap China’s growing middle class consumers